quality-liquid/cupid_code/Documentation/Design/Testing/testing_design.md

 An important factor is the lack of comprehension for the tests.
 There are many different tests that could be written, but as stated previously, timme made it difficult to cover many cases, including edge cases.
 If these are factored in, then the code coverage could be considered to be roughly 60%.

 We also calculated an estimate of how many bugs may be present in the code using the statistic that 15-50 bugs per 1,000 lines of code.
 In the backend, we have roughly 4,991 lines of code in the backend and 3,737 lines of code in the front end.
+This includes blank lines, opening/closing tags, and comments, so the calculations will be an upper estimate.

+Being most critical and using 50 bugs per 1,000 lines of code, this means that the backend has roughly 250 bugs, and the front end has roughly 187 bugs.